 Among online groups, I have noticed there seems to be a lot of misinformation and non-information regarding public lands and what may be harvested, and where.
 For my own benefit, I dug into resources to compile what information I could that will be of pertinent to foragers.
-In the interest of cooperation among foragers, as well as helping to protect the resources, I would like to share what I have learned, organized by land ownership and management type.
+In the interest of cooperation among foragers, I would like to share what I have learned.
+The following information is organized by land ownership and management type, to help you find what you need before you grab your basket and/or mushroom knife and run out the door.

 State lands allow foraging, and the rules are pretty uniform across the board.
 In general, you may take fruit and mushrooms for personal use.
 Commercial harvest is not allowed, except perhaps in state forests with approval and a permit.